scouten/ericscouten.travel/content/2025/06-25+australia/03-a-farm-some-friends-and-a-flight/index.md

 {{ es_cdn_image(id = "js-256-0728", cdn_version = "v1", cdn_key = "img/v1/2025/06/js-256-0728", caption = "Melbourne, Victoria, Australia", creator = "Jo Spencer") }}

 After lunch, it was time to head to the airport for our next adventure: Tasmania!
-Looking forward to exploring and sharing more tomorrow!
+Looking forward to exploring and sharing more tomorrow.